rancher/rancher-docs/docs/pages-for-subheaders/k3s-hardening-guide.md

 K3s v1.25 and newer support [Pod Security Admission (PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/) for controlling pod security.

-You can specify the Pod Security Admission configuration by setting the `defaultPodSecurityAdmissionConfigurationTemplateName` field in the cluster configuration in Rancher:
+You can specify the PSA configuration by setting the `defaultPodSecurityAdmissionConfigurationTemplateName` field in the cluster configuration in Rancher:

 ```yaml
 spec:
   defaultPodSecurityAdmissionConfigurationTemplateName: rancher-restricted
 ```

-The `rancher-restricted` template is a Rancher provided PSS (Pod Security Standards) policy that enforces the highly-restrictive Kubernetes upstream [`Restricted`](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) profile with best practices for pod hardening.
+The `rancher-restricted` template is provided by Rancher to enforce the highly-restrictive Kubernetes upstream [`Restricted`](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) profile with best practices for pod hardening.

 </TabItem>
 <TabItem value="v1.24 and Older">